clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/cgdisk-manual-install.rst

       Figure 2: :guilabel:`Choose partitioning method`

-   This will show the current device on your system that you can partition.
+   The screen then shows the current device on your system you can partition.
    In this example, shown in figure 3, :file:`/dev/sda` is available but does not have any partitions defined.

 #.
 Select the :guilabel:`< Partition /dev/sda >` menu item and press